Kensington, Brooklyn

 Kensington is a neighborhood in the central portion of the New York City borough of Brooklyn, located south of Prospect Park and Green-Wood Cemetery.
-It is bordered by Coney Island Avenue to the east; Fort Hamilton Parkway and Caton Avenue to the north; McDonald Avenue and 36th Street to the west; and Ditmas Avenue or Foster Avenue (if including Parkville, a micro-neighborhood largely subsumed under Kensington's imprimatur) to the south.
 Kensington and Parkville are bordered by the Prospect Park South and Ditmas Park subsections of Flatbush to the east; Windsor Terrace to the north; Borough Park to the west; and Midwood to the south.

 Kensington is a predominantly residential area, with housing types that include brick rowhouses, detached one-family Victorians, and apartment buildings.
 Pre-war brick apartment buildings dominate the Ocean Parkway and Coney Island Avenue frontage, including many that operate as co-ops.
 The neighborhood has a diverse population with residents of many ethnicities.
 The main commercial streets are Coney Island Avenue, Church Avenue, Ditmas Avenue, and McDonald Avenue.
 Ocean Parkway bisects the neighborhood east–west.
 Kensington's ZIP Code is 11218 and it is served by the NYPD's 66th Precinct.